 Learn how the art of fighting translates into the art of trading in this wonderfully insightful conversion with Nik “The Carney” Lentz.

 We talk to a lot of traders.
 Not just on this podcast, but across everything we do.
 And one thing that is common to most of them is some level of stress which must be routinely navigated.
 And it’s often a real struggle.
-Many of them are emotionally damaged and scarred by it.

 From an early age, David Hale had hustle in his DNA.
 At just 10 years old, he was sneaking into casinos to play slot machines.
 By 11, he was betting on horse races.
 And before long, he was hunting for arbitrage opportunities in baseball card values.
-Inspired by his bargain-hunting mother, David developed a “value-player” mindset that would eventually spark a deep fascination with trading the markets.

 It’s hard to believe Denise Shull is a product of parents and grandparents who believed in “buy and hold” and wouldn’t even know how to sell a share of stock if asked to.